Secret Garden Ideas for a Cozy Backyard Retreat

 It’s a tender ritual, like planting a seed of trust and letting the garden hold your words as it holds your memories.

-Even More Creative Secret Gardening Ideas
+Even More Secret Garden Ideas to Try

 - Message Bottle Tree – Hang vintage bottles from tree branches with handwritten notes, poems, or blessings inside.
 Let guests add their own.